pradyun/Py2C/README.md

 does not embed Python.

 > Note: Curently it isn't producing any output.
-The starting design itself is extensible with a lot of scope for improvement if needed.
+The starting design itself is extensible with a lot of scope for improvement if needed.<br>

 > Since this project is still young, I haven't worked much on the wiki but it will be brought up to date once the generaters start generating C/C++ code